deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 # Protocol Analysis

+protocol analysis: again only point to diffs to core instance which I think is a diagram and explanation of risk oracle dependency (point to separate review) and explain guardrails through stewards.
+Eg the chaoslabs multisig is not part of Aave but part of the risk oracle dependency

 ## Upgradeable Pool Contract and mutable reserve parameters

-Specifically to the _EtherFi_ instance there is an additional Steward contract called `EdgeRiskSteward` which calls changes to the risk parameters associated with `wETH` reserve.
+Specifically to the _Prime_ instance there is an additional Steward contract called `EdgeRiskSteward` which calls changes to the risk parameters.
 The new values for the parameters are pushed on-chain by the Risk Oracle by Chaos Labs.

 ![Reserve Parameter Control](./diagrams/Aave_V3_Prime_Reserve_Parameter_Control.png)